-The basic structure of a thicksuit is a somewhat rubbery looking layer of material of about 1 millimetre thickness across the hands and thickening to 10 millimetres across the torso.
+The basic structure of a thicksuit is a somewhat rubbery looking layer of material about 1 millimetre thick across the hands, thickening to 10 millimetres across the torso.
 An integrated backpack of some 30 millimetres thickness contains the primary suit systems that cannot fit within the structure of the suit itself.
-Sensors and tactile feedback circuits in the suit cause it to transmit textures thru the suit to the wearer, while supporting nanobots clean both the suit and the wearer by absorbing and recycling/removing moisture and materials from sweat, body oils, and the flaking of dead skin.
-Thin-film solar collectors cover the outside of the suit and provide power when in proximity to a star.
-The backpack unit contains a small, but powerful flywheel-based power source, bionano recycling systems, communication equipment, a crashcache, and a folded emergency solar sail/communications antenna that extends to some 10 kilometres in diameter when fully deployed.
-A complex network of nanofiber based artificial 'muscles' running throughout the interior layers of the suit permits users to amplify strength to ten times normal, and to reduce the apparent force of impacts by a similar amount.
+Sensors and tactile feedback circuits in the suit cause it to transmit textures through the suit to the wearer, while internal support systems clean both the suit and the wearer by absorbing and recycling moisture and materials from sweat, body oils, and the flaking of dead skin.
+A thin-film Programmable Quantum Dot Array covers the outside of the suit and operates as a combination solar power collector, camera, and radar/optical phased array (used for illumination, data transmission, environmental scanning, and visual display creation).
+The backpack unit contains a small, but powerful superconductor-based power source, bionano recycling systems, communication equipment, a crashcache, and a folded emergency solar sail/photovoltaic array/communications antenna that extends to some 10 kilometres in diameter when fully deployed.
+A complex network of nanofiber based artificial 'muscles' running throughout the interior layers of the suit permits users to amplify their strength to ten times normal, and to reduce the apparent force of impacts by a similar amount.

 A thicksuit permits the user to operate in a vacuum environment for varying lengths of time depending on their state of activity.
-If fully awake and active, a near-baseline can operate comfortably in a thicksuit for several weeks, their wastes removed and recycled by bionano based support systems, and energy provided by either incoming solar flux or flywheel based energy systems.
+If fully awake and active, a near-baseline human can operate comfortably in a thicksuit for several weeks, their wastes removed and recycled by its internal support systems, and energy provided by either incoming solar flux or superconductor-based energy systems.

-If the user places emself in stasis using the suit's medical systems the thicksuit is rated to keep em alive and revivable for a period of up to 3 years under normal conditions.
+If the user places emself in stasis using the suit's medical systems, the thicksuit is rated to keep em alive and revivable for a period of up to 3 years under normal conditions.
 Using the onboard solar sail/antenna system, this is usually sufficient for the user to either return to civilization or be retrieved by rescuers summoned by signals from the antenna.
-However if this is not sufficient the suit can use the onboard crashcache and built-in nanosystems to upload the wearer into a cybernetic core and then convert the now vacant body into reaction mass to help propel the user's mindstate to a place of safety.
-After the initial impulse provided by consumption of the wearers body and the non-essential suit components, the solar sail can be deployed to continue the voyage to the destination or place of rescue.
+However, if this is not sufficient the suit can use the onboard crashcache and built-in medi-systems to upload the wearer into a cybernetic core and then convert the now vacant body into reaction mass to help propel the user's mindstate to a place of safety.
+After the initial impulse provided by consumption of the wearer's body and non-essential suit components, the solar sail can be deployed to continue the voyage to the destination or place of rescue.